isabella232/partner-center-pr.tr-tr/partner-center/announcements/2020-april.md

 _________________

-## <a name="microsoft-365-business-voice-available-to-csp-partners-from-april-1-2020"></a><a id="2"/></a>Microsoft 365 Business Voice, 1 Nisan 2020'den itibaren CSP iş ortakları tarafından kullanılabilir
+## <a name="microsoft-365-business-voice-available-to-csp-partners-from-april-1-2020"></a><a id="2"/></a>Microsoft 365 Küçük İşletmeler için Ses 1 Nisan 2020'den itibaren CSP iş ortakları tarafından kullanılabilir

 ### <a name="categories"></a>Kategoriler